circulosmeos/gztool/README.md

 Examples of use
 ===============

-Make an index for `test.gz`.
+* Make an index for `test.gz`.
 The index will be named `test.gzi`:

         $ gztool -i test.gz

-Make an index for `test.gz` with name `test.index`:
+* Make an index for `test.gz` with name `test.index`:

         $ gztool -I test.index test.gz

-Retrieve data from uncompressed byte position 1000000 inside test.gz.
+* Retrieve data from uncompressed byte position 1000000 inside test.gz.
 Index file will be created **at the same time** (named `test.gzi`):

         $ gztool -b 1m test.gz

-**Supervise an still-growing gzip file and generate the index for it on-the-fly**.
+* **Supervise an still-growing gzip file and generate the index for it on-the-fly**.
 The index file name will be `openldap.log.gzi` in this case. `gztool` will execute until the gzip-file data is terminated.

         $ gztool -S openldap.log.gz

-The previous command can be sent to background and with no verbosity, so we can forget about it:
+* The previous command can be sent to background and with no verbosity, so we can forget about it:

         $ gztool -v0 -S openldap.log.gz &

-Creating and index for all "\*gz" files in a directory:
+* Creating and index for all "\*gz" files in a directory:

         $ gztool -i *gz

         ACTION: Create index

         Index file 'data.gzi' already exists and will be used.
         (Use `-f` to force overwriting.)
         Processing 'data.gz' ...
         Index already complete.
 Nothing to do.

         Processing 'data_project.2.tar.gz' ...
         Built index with 73 access points.
         Index written to 'data_project.2.tar.gzi'.

         Processing 'project_2.gz' ...
         Built index with 3 access points.
         Index written to 'project_2.gzi'.

-Extract data from `project.gz` byte at 1 GiB to STDOUT, and use `grep` on this output.
+* Extract data from `project.gz` byte at 1 GiB to STDOUT, and use `grep` on this output.
 Index file name will be `project.gzi`:

         $ gztool -b 1G project.gz | grep -i "balance = "

-Please, note that STDOUT is used for data extraction with `-bcdtT` modifiers, so an explicit command line redirection is needed if output is to be stored in a file:
+* Please, note that STDOUT is used for data extraction with `-bcdtT` modifiers, so an explicit command line redirection is needed if output is to be stored in a file:

         $ gztool -b 99m project.gz > uncompressed.data

+* Extract data from a gzipped file which index is still growing with a `gztool -S` process that is monitoring the (still-growing) gzip file: in this case the use of `-W` will not try to update the index on disk so the other process is not disturb!
+(Note that since version 0.3, `gztool` always tries to update the index used if it thinks it's necessary):

+        $ gztool -Wb 100k still-growing-gzip-file.gz > mytext

+* To tail to stdout, *like a* `tail -f`, an still-growing gzip file (an index file will be created with name `still-growing-gzip-file.gzi` in this case):

+        $ gztool -T still-growing-gzip-file.gz

+* More on files still being "Supervised" (`-S`) by another `gztool` instance: they can also be tailed *à la* `tail -f` without updating the index on disk using `-W`:

+        $ gztool -WT still-growing-gzip-file.gz

-Show internals of all index files in this directory. `-e` is used not to stop the process on the first error, if a `*.gzi` file is not a valid gzip index file.
-The `-ll` list option repetition will show data about each index point. `-lll` also decompress each point's window to ensure index integrity.
+* Show internals of all index files in this directory. `-e` is used not to stop the process on the first error, if a `*.gzi` file is not a valid gzip index file.
+The `-ll` list option repetition will show data about each index point. `-lll` also decompress each point's window to ensure index integrity:

         $ gztool -ell *.gzi

             Checking index file 'accounting.gzi' ...
-        Size of index file:        184577 Bytes (0.37%/gzip) Guessed gzip file name:    'accounting.gz' (66.05%)
+            Size of index file:        184577 Bytes (0.37%/gzip) Guessed gzip file name:    'accounting.gz' (66.05%) ( 50172261 Bytes )
             Number of index points:    15
             Size of uncompressed file: 147773440 Bytes
             List of points:
             @ compressed/uncompressed byte (index data size in Bytes @window's beginning at index file), ...
             @ 10 / 0 ( 0 @56 ), @ 3059779 / 10495261 ( 13127 @80 ), @ 6418423 / 21210594 ( 6818 @13231 ), @ 9534259 / 31720206 ( 7238 @20073 )...
         ...

-Extract data from a gzipped file which index is still growing with a `gztool -S` process that is monitoring the (still-growing) gzip file: in this case the use of `-W` will not try to update the index on disk so the other process is not disturb!
-(Note that since version 0.3, `gztool` always tries to update the index used if it thinks it's necessary).

-    $ gztool -Wb 100k still-growing-gzip-file.gz > mytext

-To tail to stdout, *like a* `tail -f`, an still-growing gzip file (an index file will be created with name `still-growing-gzip-file.gzi` in this case):

-    $ gztool -T still-growing-gzip-file.gz

-More on files still being "Supervised" (`-S`) by another `gztool` instance: they can also be tailed *à la* `tail -f` without updating the index on disk using `-W`:
+If `gztool` finds the gzip file companion of the index file, some statistics are shown, like the index/gzip size ratio, or the ratio of compression of the gzip file.
+This latter number is interesting if the gzip file is bigger than 2 GiB, in which case `gunzip -l` cannot correctly calculate it as it is [limited to a 32 bit counter](https://tools.ietf.org/html/rfc1952#page-5), or if the gzip file is in `bgzip` format, in which case `gunzip -l` would only show data about the first block (< 64 kiB).

+* Note that `gztool -l` tries to guess the companion gzip file of the index looking for a file with the same name, but without the `i` of the `.gzi` file name extension, or without the `.gzi`.
+But the gzip file name can also be directly indicated with this format:

-    $ gztool -WT still-growing-gzip-file.gz
+        $ gztool -l gzip_filename -I index_filename

+In this latter case only a pair of index+gzip filenames can be indicated on each use.

 Index file format
 =================